rhys-vdw/github-wiki-sidebar-generator/README.md

 # github-wiki-sidebar-generator

 Run in root of wiki project to generate bullet sidebar with nesting based on folder structure.
-Creates `_Sidebar.md` which is expcted by GitHub wiki.
+Creates `_Sidebar.md` which is expected by GitHub wiki.

 Run `github-wiki-sidebar-generator -h` for help.